arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-to-Arduino-Cloud.md

 ### If you're configuring the device over Bluetooth

-* Understand that Bluetooth setup requires the board to be running the Arduino Cloud provisioning sketch, which is preloaded on boards shipped after DATE <!-- TODO -->.
+* Understand that Bluetooth setup requires the board to be running the Arduino Cloud provisioning sketch.
 When the board is running this sketch, the on-board LED will flash with a "heartbeat" pulse that turns solid when connecting to Arduino Cloud.
 If your board is not running this sketch, you first need to configure it using USB (Serial).
 * If your board is running the provisioning sketch but still isn't detected, try resetting the Cloud configuration:

    * **Arduino Opta:** Press and hold the user button (BTN_USER) until the LED (LED_USER) turns off.